 In connection with that certain Mutual Release and Settlement Agreement dated July 31, 2021 (agreed to on July 29, 2021) between the Company and Alpha Capital Anstal ("Alpha" and the "Alpha Settlement Agreement"), the Company issued three-year warrants for the purchase of 1,250 shares of the Company's common stock at an exercise price of \$141.40 per share (the "Alpha Warrant Liability" and the "Alpha Warrants").
 The exercise of shares of the Alpha Warrants is limited at any given time to prevent Alpha from exceeding a beneficial ownership of 4.99% of the then total number of issued and outstanding shares of the Company's common stock upon such exercise.
 The warrants are exercisable until August 2, 2024.
-The Alpha Warrants do not meet the requirements for equity classification due to the existence of a tender offer provision that could potentially result in cash settlement of the Alpha Warrants that do not meet the limited exception in the case of a change-in-control.
-Accordingly, the Alpha Warrants are liability-classified and are recorded as a warrant liability.
-The Alpha Warrants were revalued on June 30, 2023 at \$0, which did not result in any change in the fair value of the derivative liabilities during the three and six months ended June 30, 2023.
+The Alpha Warrants do not meet the requirements for equity classification due to the existence of a tender offer provision that could potentially result in cash settlement of the Alpha Warrants were revalued on June 30, 2023 at \$0, which did not result in any change in the fair value of the derivative liabilities during the three and six months ended June 30, 2023.
 The Alpha Warrants were revalued on June 30, 2022 at \$1,720, which resulted in decreases of \$18,311 and \$41,841 in the fair value of the derivative liabilities during the three and six months ended June 30, 2022, respectively.